 Meets requirement of the AIDS Omnibus Bill passed by the Washington State legislature regarding HIV/AIDS education for employees working in a healthcare setting.
-OSHA's bloodborne pathogens standard concerning universal precautions is emphasized.
+OSHA's blood borne pathogens standard concerning universal precautions is emphasized in the healthcare setting as well as with historically marginalized individuals, individuals experiencing homelessness and within substance abuse populations.